Functional Programming overview

 • A sustainability target requires a doubled mechanical room footprint.
 Where in the functional program does that change show up, and what is the knock-on effect on gross area?

 Each scenario traces back to a section of the primer.
-Section 4 (net and gross), section 5 (evaluation), and section 6 (sustainability) carry most of the load.
+Sections 4 (net and gross), 5 (evaluation), and 6 (sustainability) carry most of the load.

 How Examitect reinforces Functional Programming